Backstage with the creators of 'Coco'

-NEW YORK --In Disney-Pixar's "Coco," a young musician named Miguel enters the land of the dead.
+In Disney-Pixar's Coco, a young musician named Miguel enters the land of the dead.
 The film, though, is very much alive, a nominee for Best Animated Feature at this year's Academy Awards.

-"I'm just so happy that 'Coco' has been embraced, and it has been connecting with people and it has been successful," producer Darla K. Anderson said.
+"I'm just so happy that Coco has been embraced, and it has been connecting with people and it has been successful," producer Darla K. Anderson said.

 The movie fits in to a real moment for diversity.

 "I think it fits in beautifully," Anderson said.
-"It was so important that we had an all-Latino cast, and at the end of the day, a film like 'Coco,' I hope, shows that we are all so much more alike than we are different."
+"It was so important that we had an all-Latino cast, and at the end of the day, a film like Coco, I hope, shows that we are all so much more alike than we are different."

 The folks behind the movie are overjoyed with the recognition and love touting the film.